How to Start a Blog in 2018 (Beginner Friendly With Images and Video)

 FAQ: What if I have a boring product / service / topic / niche?

 One barrier to starting a blog is the belief that you are operating in a boring niche.
-You may have to get creative, but there is a way to put a spin on your niche to create fun and engaging, or informative content.
+You may have to get creative, but there is a way to put a spin on your niche to create fun, engaging, and informative content.

 Here are a couple of examples to get you thinking: